[Federal Register Volume 84, Number 190 (Tuesday, October 1, 2019)]

 eRulemaking Portal; (2) by facsimile (fax); or (3) by hard copy.
 All

-comments, attachments, and other material must identify the agency name
+comments, attachments, and other materials must identify the agency

-your name, date, and the docket number so that the agency can attach
+comments by your name, date, and the docket number so that the agency

 significant delay in the receipt of comments.
 For information about